GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 [`localStorage`](https://developer.mozilla.org/docs/Web/API/Window/localStorage) and
 [`sessionStorage`](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage), or the
 [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB) standard are
-good alternatives in many cases.
+good alternatives in many, but by far not all cases.

-We're also working with the SQLite community on a replacement for Web SQL based on SQLite implemented in WebAssembly (Wasm), which will be released in the near future.
+We're therefore working with the SQLite community on a replacement for Web SQL based on SQLite implemented in WebAssembly (Wasm), which will be released in the near future.
 For developers looking for a drop-in replacement, we're investigating if a shim script can be provided.
 The article will be updated once the replacement is ready.